Baptism and Salvation

 Baptism is not enough for salvation.
-There has to be inward change of heart.
-Jesus defined the terms for entrance into His Kingdom: “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.”
-(John 3:5).
+Jesus defined the terms for entrance into His Kingdom: “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God” (John 3:5).
 There are two absolute requirements for entrance into heaven.
 Every one of us must pass through these two experiences in order to be saved.

-To be “born of water and of the Spirit” is equivalent to being “born again,” that is, “from above” (John 3:3).
+To be “born of water and of the Spirit” is equivalent to being “born again,” that is, “from above.”
+There has to be inward change of heart.
 Those who are born from above have God as their Father and resemble Him in character (1 John 3:1–3; John 8:39, 44).
-Hencefoth, they aspire, by the grace of Christ, to live above sin (Rom.
-6:12–16) and do not yield their wills to commit sin (1 John 3:9; 5:18).
+Henceforth, they aspire, by the grace of Christ, to live above sin (Romans 6:12–16) and do not yield their wills to commit sin (1 John 3:9; 5:18).